 Empowered - “Daunting Light now consumes all stacks of Empowered to deal 33% more Damage per stack consumed.”

 The highest damaging power DC have but has a few drawbacks such as small area of effect and slow cast speed.
-While in divine mode it does less damage than normal version (Chains of Blazing Light does more damage in divine mode than Daunting Light).
+While in divine mode it does less damage than normal version.
 It’ll generate AP even if you miss the target so it’s one of the few damaging powers that can be used to build AP outside of battle.

 Forgemaster’s Flame - lvl 30 : Normal - “Ignite your target with Astral Fire, applying a Damage Over Time effect.
 With each rank: Damage +10%, Slow +10%”